luisejroblesci/mcp-server-circleci/README.md

 3. Configure the environment:
    - Add your `CIRCLECI_TOKEN` to the Environment Variables section in the inspector UI
    - The token needs read access to your CircleCI projects
+   - Optionally you can set your CircleCI Base URL.
+Defaults to `https//circleci.com`

 ## Testing